ChisatoNishikigi/supp-material/GENMIX_SOURCES.md

 GenMix is constructed to complement the benchmark evaluation by introducing broader source diversity in synthetic videos.

-It contains:

-- **1,000 real videos** sampled from **Vript**, and
-- **914 synthetic videos** collected from multiple source types.
+It combines real videos from a public real-video source with synthetic videos collected from multiple heterogeneous source types.

-The synthetic portion includes sources associated with:

-- closed-source generation systems,
-- open-source models,
-- community-hosted sources, and
-- publicly released dataset sources.

 ## Source Categories

-The synthetic sources in GenMix are grouped into the following categories:
+The synthetic sources in GenMix are grouped into the following categories.

 ### Closed-source Systems